PaulAustin/spiderjs-1/docs/journal.md

 # Dec 31, 2020
+* Each spider ads elements to its own group properties like color, widt, heading and location are now spider specific.
+* Sure need exec system running now.

+# Dec 31, 2020
 * Added SVGSurface Class
 This will likely be part of a Surface drawing hierarchy ( SVG, BitMap, ???)